boostkpi/boostkpi.github.io/_posts/2021-10-21-Fixing-abandoned-carts-to-boost-revenue.md

 beforetoc: ""
 toc: true
 ---
-> To succeed in the digital marketplace, reducing latency in identifying the root-cause of your abandoned cart is a must, and gaining meaningful insights from your data to boost conversion rate goals is any data-driven company's dream.
+>Reduce latency in identifying the root-cause of your abandoned cart.
+Gain meaningful insights from your data to boost conversion rates.

 I love window shopping, and lately my loyalties have been skewed towards “e-window-shopping”; thanks to the new COVID influenced era.
 I have spent hours browsing through product pages, looking at their details and sometimes I even go as far as adding a few items to my cart.
 But why do I never finish the check-out flow?
 Maybe I am lazy, maybe I am cheap (quite likely) or maybe something just didn’t click for me on the website -- broken payment, price disparity, inventory sold-out, page latency, incorrect details compared to what was advertised on the ad campaign….and the list goes on.